daleao/sdv/Modular Gameplay Overhaul/README.md

 ## Current Modules

-The available modules are listed below. **Please read this page carefuly in its entirety.** Modules can be toggled on or off individually, but **you must restart the game for those changes to take effect**.
+The available modules are listed below. **Please read this page carefuly in its entirety.** Modules can be toggled on or off in the title screen via GMCM.
+Each module is itself highly configurable, and will be added to the GMCM menu if enabled.
 Some modules require specific enabling/disabling instructions you should pay attention to.
-These requirements are listed below.
+These requirements will be mentioned below.

 All modules should be fully multiplayer and splitscreen-ready so long as all players have it installed.
 Unless explicitly stated otherwise, none of the modules are Android-compatible.
 Please refer to each module's specific documentation page for further details and compatibility information.